$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?

 Before presenting the actual recovery results, we need to introduce three adapted notions of sparsity, which will form the heart of our sampling-rate bounds: \begin{definition}[Generalized (Co-)Sparsity] Let $\aop \in \R^{N \times n}$ be an analysis operator and let $\x \in \R^n$.
 We define the \define{generalized sparsity} of $\x$ (with respect to $\aop$) by

 where

 and $\anasign{\x} \coloneqq (\sigma_{\x}^{1}, \dots, \sigma_{\x}^{N}) \in \{-1,0,1\}^N$ is called the \define{analysis sign vector} of $\x$.
 Moreover, we introduce the terms

-which are both referred to as the \define{generalized cosparsity} of $\x$.\footnote{The label `$\vec{\smallsetminus}$' indicates that $\cospparamdg{\x}$ only operates on the \emph{diagonal} entries of $\gram$.} \end{definition} Note that, for the sake of readability, we have omitted the dependence on $\aop$ here.
-Considering the canonical choice of an orthonormal basis, it becomes actually clear why we speak of `generalized' sparsity: Since $\gram = \aop \aop^\T = \I{n}$ in this case, one has that $\spparam{\x} = S = \lnorm{\aop\x}[0]$ and $\cospparam{\x} = \cospparamdg{\x} = L = n - S$; hence, the notions of Definition~\ref{def:results:generalsparsity} precisely coincide with their traditional counterparts.
+which are both referred to as the \define{generalized cosparsity} of $\x$.\footnote{The label ``$\vec{\smallsetminus}$'' indicates that $\cospparamdg{\x}$ only operates on the \emph{diagonal} entries of $\gram$.} \end{definition} Note that, for the sake of readability, we have omitted the dependence on $\aop$.
+Considering the canonical choice of an orthonormal basis, it becomes actually clear why we speak of \emph{generalized} sparsity: Since $\gram = \aop \aop^\T = \I{n}$ in this case, one obtains $\spparam{\x} = S = \lnorm{\aop\x}[0]$ and $\cospparam{\x} = \cospparamdg{\x} = L = n - S$.
+Hence, the notions of Definition~\ref{def:results:generalsparsity} precisely coincide with their traditional counterparts.

 In general, this correspondence is more complicated.
 The definition of the generalized sparsity $\spparam{\x}$ still operates on the analysis support of $\x$, but also involves a weighted sum over all Gram matrix entries associated with $\ssupp[\x]$.
 The same holds true for the generalized cosparsity term $\cospparam{\x}$, respectively.
 Such an incorporation of the off-diagonal entries of $\gram$ is in fact quite appealing because, to a certain extent, it respects the mutual coherence structure of the analysis vectors $\avec_1, \dots, \avec_N$.

 Finally, let us state two basic observations, characterizing when the above sparsity parameters do not vanish (see also Lemma~\ref{lem:proofs:scbound:subd}):